milicdusan/udemy-golang-tutorial/README.md

 # udemy-golang-tutorial

-This is a collection of golang programs made while learning golang using the udemy tutorial for GoLang.
+This project is a collection of programs made while learning Go using the udemy tutorial about it.

+## 01-helloworld

+The folder contains a simple hello world program which the lecturer uses to explain some of the fundamental golang processes.